CARLresearch/blog/_posts/2020-11-12-Add-cross-referencing-in-your-paper-pdfs-created-with-MS-Word.md

 - **Citations** to you references in the bibliography section
 - **Sections** and sub-sections
 - **Tables** and **Figures**
-- Sometimes, page numbers (discouraged as it's easy to overlook relevant page numbers from changing at a later stage)
+- Sometimes, page numbers (discouraged as it's easy to overlook relevant page numbers that change at a later stage)
 - Any other position you wish to jump to

 Whenever we write a paper, we are spreading knowledge and it's the duty of a good writer to make the journey as easy, fun and fulfilling for the reader as possible.
 A big way of doing this will be cross-referencing.